DanielAmenou/rollup-plugin-lib-style/README.md

 # rollup-plugin-lib-style

-A Rollup plugin that converts CSS and extensions for CSS into CSS modules and imports the generated CSS files.
+A Rollup plugin that converts CSS and CSS extension languages into CSS modules and imports the generated CSS files.
-Under the assumption the library will be bundled by webpack or another bundler, it gives us the ability to consume only the used styles
+This plugin gives you the ability to build a library that imports its styles (under the assumption the library will be bundled with a bundler like webpack or rollup).

 ## Why

-Today there are 2 main ways to bundle and import style from a library
+Today there are 2 main ways to bundle and import styles from a library

-- bundle all the styles into one big CSS file
+- Having a single CSS file for all styles in the library
-- use CSS-in-JS
+- Using CSS-in-JS (styled-components, emotion, ...)

-These two ways have some disadvantages, when we are using one big file we are importing style that probably will not be necessary, and when you are using CSS-in-JS you will increase the HTML size
+These two ways have some disadvantages, when we are having a single CSS file, we are importing styles that probably will not be necessary, and when we are using CSS-in-JS we are increasing the HTML size

 This plugin brings you the ability to consume only the used styles from the library